VoltDB/voltdb/tests/geb/vmc/README.md

    voltdb/tests/geb/vmc/src/resources/sqlQueries.txt, as follows:
       ./gradlew firefox --tests=*sqlQueries* --rerun-tasks

-Note 4: There are several system properties that can be specified on the command-line using '-P', as follows:
+Note 5: There are several system properties that can be specified on the command-line using '-P', as follows:
       ./gradlew -Purl=http://my.server.com:8080/ -PdebugPrint=true -PtimeoutSeconds=10 firefox --rerun-tasks
    Here is a description of all system properties currently available:
       NAME            DEFAULT  DESCRIPTION
-      url             http://localhost:8080/  The URL for the VMC to be tested debugPrint      false    Lots of debug output is produced (in the test result HTML pages) timeoutSeconds  5        How long to wait for HTML elements to appear, before giving up windowWidth     1500     The width of the browser window windowHeight    1000     The height of the browser window
+      url             http://localhost:8080/  The URL for the VMC to be tested debugPrint      false    If true, debug output is produced (in the test result HTML pages) timeoutSeconds  5        How long to wait for HTML elements to appear, before giving up windowWidth     1500     The width of the browser window windowHeight    1000     The height of the browser window